Status report on long-time decay measurements of 137Cs radioisotope: Environmental monitoring and -background at JURLab

-Shortly after setting up the detectors, the radiation background at Level -3 of JURLab had been measured before and during Run-0.
-This 18-month dataset of 1-hour spectra samples was utilized to check the stability of the radiation background in the absence of any external radioactive sources.
-Figure~\ref{JURLAB_background} presents the main environmental components.
-One can clearly see that, in the interval between 100~keV and 2000~keV, the most remarkable decay lines come from \textsuperscript{235}U, \textsuperscript{212}Pb, \textsuperscript{214}Pb, \textsuperscript{208}Tl, \textsuperscript{214}Bi, \textsuperscript{137}Cs, \textsuperscript{228}Ac, and \textsuperscript{40}K. These sources originate from the architectural structure of JURLab (mostly concrete) and from the filtered air transferred by the HVAC system.

-The relationship between the change of the gain of the daughters of $^{222}$Rn and the variation of the physical environmental parameters: Laboratory temperature, $T$.
-The time variation plots in Fig.~\ref{outside environment} show the data of a period of 6 days after Run-4.
-For this test period the air conditioner worked for one hour each day.
-The gain of each isotopes were normalized to unity on the top panel.
-One can see that the daughters of $^{222}$Rn were effectively removed by the air conditioner while the activity of $^{40}$K remained within a narrow band.
-This is in clear coincidence with the on/off state of the HVAC system as plotted with yellow line in the bottom panel.
-A similar correlation is visible with the laboratory temperature, $T$ (blue line) with respect to the HVAC "on" status with a slight increase and followed by a relaxation back to the "cellar" temperature after it is turned to "off" state.
+Temperature and relative humidity near the HPGe detector are monitored by an AM2315 sensor connected to a Raspberry Pi computer used for periodic sensor readout; the results are then transferred via Ethernet for storage and analysis.
+The humidity and temperature sensors of the HVAC system are also monitored remotely via Ethernet.
+The temperature at the lowest level of JURLab remained between 12.2$^{\circ}$C and 12.7$^{\circ}$C for the duration of all runs.
+Figure~\ref{outside_environment} shows the relationship between the activities of the daughters of \textsuperscript{222}Rn and the variation of environmental parameters, in particular the laboratory temperature $T$ over a period of one week during Run-4 with the air-conditioning system operating for one hour each day for these runs specifically.
+The activities of the isotopes shown in the top panel were normalized to unity.
+It is visible that the daughters of \textsuperscript{222}Rn were effectively reduced by the air-conditioning system, while the activity of \textsuperscript{40}K (top panel, purple line) remained within a narrow band.
+This behavior coincides with the on/off state of the HVAC system (bottom panel, yellow line).
+A similar correlation is visible in the laboratory temperature $T$ (bottom panel, blue line), which increases slightly while the HVAC system is on and relaxes back to the ambient underground temperature after the system is turned off.